Chia-Network/chia-docs/docs/plotting/plotting-software.md

 ## CLI usage

 There is a new `chia` command for creating plots called `plotters`.
-For compatibility, the original command for creating plots `chia plots create` remains in place, however, this will always use the reference chiapos plotter.
+For compatibility, the original command for creating plots `chia plots create` remains in place, however, this will always use the reference ChiaPoS plotter.
 In order to use the other plotters, you must use the new `chia plotters` command.
-Command line options differ with each plotter, so be sure to check the available options using `chia plotters <plotter> -h`.
+Command line options differ with each plotter, so be sure to check the available options using `chia plotters <plotter> -h` or by reading the online [CLI documentation](/plotters-cli).
 Available plotter values include "chiapos", "bladebit", and "madmax".

 The UI also has new functionality to support selecting a plotter.